 You may have heard of people smoking hemp buds to gain its benefits.
 Which begs the question, will smoking hemp will get you high?
-Again the answer is, no. Smoking hemp has recently become a popular way to consume it.
+Again the answer is, no. Smoking hemp and CBD flower has recently become a popular way to consume it.

 One of the main reasons smoking is growing in popularity is the fact that it doesn’t get users high.
 Yet it still offers users many benefits marijuana is known for, just not the intoxication.